 Best time to visit Khao Lak Thailand

-Khao Lak is warm all year round but the best time to visit is in the cool-season because of lower temperatures and less rainfall.
+Khao Lak is warm all year round but the best time to visit is in the cool season because of lower temperatures and less rainfall.
 Keep in mind that the cool season is the high tourism season, so there will be more people visiting.

 If you plan to visit nearby islands, plan your travel around within the cool or hot season because most islands are closed in the rainy season.

-What to do in Khao Lak
+Things to do in Khao Lak

 In and around Khao Lak, there are lots of activities and attractions to keep you and your family entertained.